 In 2012, I finished up my graduate degree in nursing and had amassed over $200k in student loan debt.
 Working as a nurse, I had a good salary and didn’t think much about being in debt.
 I mean, who didn’t have debt?
 Student loan debt was good debt after all, right?

 Before my daughter’s first birthday I felt uneasy.
 I had no savings and every month was a struggle to pay the bills.
-I made too much money to be that broke.
-I had no savings and I had no idea where all my money was going.
+I made too much money to be that broke but had no savings and no idea where all my money was going.

 I decided to sell my condo in Los Angeles, my first property and the only one that made it through the recession.
 Researching how to invest my profit, I googled the top financial podcasts.
 That’s when I came across Dave Ramsey.
 Hearing concepts about paying off your mortgage, not having a credit score or not having any debt at all sounded crazy to me.
 It wasn’t until I started listening to the debt-free screams did it seemed possible.